Sanchuniathon: The history of the gods

 The work includes a genealogy and history of various northwest Semitic deities who were widely worshipped.
 Many are listed in the genealogy under the names of their counterparts in the Greek pantheon, Hellenized forms of their Semitic names, or both.
 The additional names given for some of these deities appear usually in parentheses in the table below.
 Only equations made in the text appear here, but many of the hyperlinks point to the northwest Semitic deities that are probably intended.
 See the notes below the table for translations of the unlinked and several other names.

 Translations of Greek forms: arotrios, 'of husbandry, farming', autochthon (for autokhthon) 'produced from the ground', epigeius (for epigeios) 'from the earth', eros 'desire', ge 'earth', hypsistos 'most high', pluto (for plouton) 'wealthy', pontus (for pontos) 'sea', pothos 'longing', siton 'grain', thanatos 'death', uranus (for ouranos) 'sky'.

 Notes on etymologies: Anobret: proposed connections include ʿyn = "spring", by Renan ("Memoire", 281), and to ʿAnat rabbat = "Lady ʿAnat" by Clemen (Die phönikische Religion, 69–71); Ieoud/Iedud: perhaps from a Phoenician cognate of Hebrew yḥyd = "only" or of Hebrew ydyd = "beloved".

 According to the text, as in the Greek and Hittite theogonies, Sanchuniathon's El/Elus/Ilus/Cronus overthrows his father Sky or Uranus and castrates him, and surrounded his habitation with a wall, and founded Byblos, the first city of Phoenicia.
 However, Zeus Demarûs (that is, Hadad Ramman), who is the father of Melqart/Melicarthus (Heracles), purported son of Dagon but actually son of Uranus.
 When Uranus made war against Pontus, Zeus Demarûs invaded Pontus and joins with Uranus, although he (Zeus Demarûs) later vowed a sacrifice for his escape and Pontus put him to flight.

 To El/Cronus is attributed the practice of circumcision.
-Twice we are told that El/Cronus sacrificed his own son: called Ieoud, Idoud, or Iedod in variant manuscripts.
+Twice, it says that El/Cronus sacrificed his own son: called Ieoud, Idoud, or Iedod in variant manuscripts.
 (Olyan says they reflect *yahid, "only son" or *yadid, "beloved.")

 According to the text, El/Cronus, having laid an ambuscade for his father Uranus in a certain place situated in the middle of the earth, when he had got him into his hands dismembered him over against the fountains and rivers.
 There Uranus was consecrated, and his spirit was separated, and the blood of his parts flowed into the fountains and the waters of the rivers; and the place, which was the scene of this transaction, is shewed even to this day.

 At some point, peace is made, and Zeus Adados (Hadad) and Astarte reign over the land with Cronus' permission.
 An account of the events is written by the Cabeiri and by Asclepius (Eshmun), under Thoth's direction.